Bayesian and frequentist perspectives agree on dynamical dark energy: Discussion

-i.e. the model is reparameterization-invariant under a change of pivot scale.
+i.e. the model is reparameterization invariant under a change of pivot scale.
 Previous studies have found that the equation of state at the pivot redshift under CMB, DESI BAO (and SN) data is consistent with $w_\mathrm{p} = -1$ \cite{DESI:2024mwx, Cortes:2024lgw, DESI:2025zgx}.

 To explore this with both Bayesian and frequentist methods, we compute the pivot scale as detailed in \cite{Albrecht:2006um}.
 The pivot scale $a_\mathrm{p}$ is determined as the scale factor that minimizes the standard deviation $\sigma_{w_\mathrm{p}}$ of $w_\mathrm{p}$ in \cref{eq:CPL_reparam}, retrieving the best-constrained direction on the $w_0-w_a$ plane.
 This yields \cite{Albrecht:2006um}